Rojan-mdl/my-portfolio/data/markdown/oslo-throwdown.md

 ### Event Areas

 **Eleiko Main Arena:**
-The core competition area meticulously designed with athlete stations, equipment placements, and spectator seating to maximize performance and audience engagement.
+The core competition area meticulously designed with athlete stations, equipment placements, and spectator seating.

 **Warm-up Area:** A specialized zone equipped with training and warm-up facilities, carefully arranged for athlete preparation and seamless transitions to the main competition floor.

-**Vendor Village:** An engaging commercial area strategically arranged with vendor booths, merchandise stands, and interactive spaces, enhancing overall visitor experience and participation.
+**Vendor Village:** An engaging commercial area strategically arranged with vendor booths, merchandise stands, and interactive spaces.

 **Nocco Arena:** A versatile secondary arena designed for additional competitions and activities, significantly expanding event capabilities and versatility.